btjanaka/cpsm/README.md

 editor = "vim -p"

 # Should CPSM open the input file along with the code file?
 This is particularly
-# useful if your editor does not support files
+# useful if your editor does not support opening multiple files
 open_input = True

 # When saving, should CPSM add and commit the files to git?
 You can choose to